 Visa, Residence & Work Permit

 All students who plan to stay in Norway for more than three months will need a student residence permit.
 Visas are only issued for stays up to 90 days (e.g. for certain Summer School programmes).
-Brazilian citizens can vacation in Norway for up to 90 days without a visa.
-The only requirement is a valid passport.
+German citizens can vacation in Norway for up to 90 days without a visa.
+The only requirement to enter into Norway is a valid identity card or a passport.